 Under federal law, transactions between depository institutions and their affiliates are governed by Sections 23A and 23B of the FRA.
-In a holding company context, at a minimum, the parent holding company of a bank and any companies which are controlled by such parent holding company are affiliates of the bank.
+In a holding company structure, at a minimum, the parent holding company of a bank, and any companies that are controlled by such parent holding company, are deemed affiliates of its subsidiary bank.
 Generally, Sections 23A and 23B are intended to protect insured depository institutions from suffering losses arising from transactions with non-insured affiliates, by limiting the extent to which a bank or its subsidiaries may engage in covered transactions with any one affiliate and with all affiliates of the bank in the aggregate, and by requiring that such transactions be on terms that are consistent with safe and sound banking practices.

-The FRA and Regulation O restrict loans to directors, executive officers, and principal shareholders ("insiders").
+The FRA and Regulation O impose restrictions on loans to directors, executive officers, and principal shareholders ("insiders").
 Loans to insiders and their related interests may not exceed, together with all other outstanding loans to such persons and affiliated entities, the institution's total capital and surplus.
 Loans to insiders above specified amounts must receive the prior approval of the board of directors and must be made on terms substantially the same as offered in comparable transactions to other persons.
 The FRA imposes additional limitations on loans to executive officers.